mohhddhassan/kafka-clickhouse-pipeline/README.md

-# ⚡ Kafka to ClickHouse Data Pipeline
+# ⚡ Kafka → ClickHouse: Real-Time Data Pipeline

 Hey!
 I'm Mohamed Hussain — currently working as an **Associate Data Engineer Intern** 👨‍💻 This repo is my attempt at building a **lightweight real-time pipeline** using **Kafka + ClickHouse** — ideal for beginners stepping into the world of streaming and OLAP systems.